vederefrance/.github/README.md

 - **User-Friendly Interface**: Built with React Native, Vedere offers a smooth and intuitive experience for both photographers and clients, ensuring that users can easily navigate the platform.
 - **Location-Based Services**: Utilizing Firebase for real-time geolocation, Vedere helps clients discover photographers in their immediate vicinity, streamlining the booking process.

-## Our Team
-The Vedere team consists of a diverse group of passionate individuals, including photographers, developers, and marketing professionals.
-Together, we are dedicated to fostering a community where creativity thrives and opportunities abound.

 ## Our Mission and Values
 At Vedere, we believe in the power of visuals to tell stories and inspire.
 Our mission is to empower young photographers by providing them with a platform to showcase their talents while helping individuals enhance their online presence.
 We are committed to:
 - **Inclusivity**: Ensuring our services are accessible to everyone, regardless of their budget.